mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* <a href="#awscdk-resources-mongodbatlas.ScopeDefinition">ScopeDefinition</a>[]

-List that contains clusters and MongoDB Atlas Data Lakes that this database user can access.
+List that contains clusters and MongoDB Atlas Data Federation that this database user can access.

-If omitted, MongoDB Cloud grants the database user access to all the clusters and MongoDB Atlas Data Lakes in the project.
+If omitted, MongoDB Cloud grants the database user access to all the clusters and MongoDB Atlas Data Federation in the project.

 ---